 Switching from stimulus to stimuli follows grammar rules for plurals taken from Latin.
 Many words share this pattern:

-Singular (Latin) | Plural (Latin) | Meaning Example |
+| Singular (Latin) | Plural (Latin) | Meaning Example |

-Stimulus | Stimuli | Triggers response |
+| Stimulus | Stimuli | Triggers response |

-Nucleus | Nuclei | Core of an atom |
+| Nucleus | Nuclei | Core of an atom |

-Fungus | Fungi | Organism type |
+| Fungus | Fungi | Organism type |

 Examples

-Understanding the stimulus plural form is easier with clear examples.
+Understanding the stimulus Multiple form is easier with clear examples.
 A single rose’s scent is a stimulus, but many different smells in a garden are stimuli.
 One flashing light in a lab is a stimulus, while several blinking lights are stimuli.

 A case study in education shows that students learn better when exposed to multiple stimuli such as pictures, sounds, and interactive tasks.
 One stimulus alone rarely creates the same effect.